 Vietnam is a popular destination for culinary delights, with their signature dishes and flavours popular worldwide.
-This was certainly one of the factors we considered when considering Vietnam for a travel destination, being big fans of great food (but who isn’t?).
+This was certainly one of the factors we loved when considering Vietnam for a travel destination, being big fans of great food (but who isn’t?).

 We spent 6 nights at the Sunrise Hoi An Beach Resort, wanting to enjoy a little bit of tropical luxury during our holiday.
-It was also great for some down time following the hectic couple of days we spent in Ho Chi Minh City.
-Not to mention a convenient location for some serious shopping.
+It was also great for some downtime following a hectic couple of days we spent in Ho Chi Minh City… not to mention a convenient location for some serious shopping.

-On the morning of the lesson, we met in the resort foyer before hopping on the curtesy bus and heading into Hoi An town, which was maybe a 20 minute bus ride from the Sunrise Hoi An Resort.
+On the morning of the cooking lesson, we met in the resort foyer before hopping on the courtesy bus and heading into Hoi An town.
+This was maybe a 20 minute bus ride from the Sunrise Hoi An Resort.

-Arriving in Hoi An town, we headed straight towards the markets with our cooking instructor guide, where she lead us to several stalls, purchasing fresh ingredients we would be using for the cooking lesson, along with giving us background information on the foods and typical Vietnamese cuisine.
+Arriving in Hoi An town, we headed straight for the markets with our cooking instructor guide, where she lead us to several stalls, purchasing fresh ingredients we would be using for the cooking lesson, along with giving us background information on the foods and typical Vietnamese cuisine.

-Unfortunately with a toddler in tow, only one of us could actually join the practical part of the lesson while the other watched in between entertaining a 1 year old.
-Simon was the one who did the cooking.
+Unfortunately with a toddler in tow, only one of us could actually join the practical part of the lesson, while the other watched in between entertaining a 1 year old.

 Then it was straight into a 3 course Vietnamese cooking lesson masterpiece.
 The instructor… we will call her Chef… began demonstrating and instructing the group on the different steps.
 Her English was difficult at times, so the practical demonstration was helpful.